LucasGdosR/snake-languages/README.md

 This compiler implements some arithmetic integer operations and variable declarations.

 #### PA2: Boa
 This version has both integer and boolean types, which have an internal representation that differs on the least significant bit.
-It has runtime errors, conditionals, command-line inputs, and some more operations that yield booleans (<, >, ==, isBool, isNum).
+It has runtime errors for wrong types and overflow, conditionals, command-line inputs, and some more operations that yield booleans (<, >, ==, isBool, isNum).

 ### PA3: Copperhead
 Copperhead implements static type checking, loops, and variable assignment.
-Up to now, variable could be declared, but they were immutable.
+Up to now, variables could be declared, but they were immutable.

 ***Highlight:*** I implemented two optional, advanced features related to type checking, which are only a part of Copperhead:
 - For isNum and isBool operations, there's no runtime computation.
 Since the types are known at compile time, those operations are compiled to moving either true or false to RAX;